-> In the entire complex, there are shopping malls, restaurants, aquarium, cinema, swimming pool.
+In the entire complex, there are shopping malls, restaurants, an aquarium, a cinema, and a swimming pool.
 Everything is connected by a network of dense corridors.
-Fortunately, when you are checked-in, you get a map of the object and so, it is easier to get to your room.
+Fortunately, when you are checked in, you get a map of the object and so, it is easier to get to your room.

-> Our room, or rather a view from the window, was one of the nicest surprises that happened to us in Japan.
+Our room, or rather a view from the window, was one of the nicest surprises that happened to us in Japan.
 The view from the 35th floor was a breathtaking and unforgettable experience.

-> The room had slippers and an electric kettle.
-Wi-fi stable, no problems connecting to several devices at the same time.
+The room had slippers and an electric kettle.
+Wi-fi is stable, with no problems connecting to several devices at the same time.

-> We ate breakfasts outside the hotel, but the restaurants where you could eat them were within a 5-10 minutes’ walk from the hotel.
+We ate our breakfasts outside the hotel, but the restaurants where you could eat them were within a 5-10 minutes walk from the hotel.

-> I highly recommend this hotel!
+I highly recommend this hotel!
 There are a super professional service and the right value for money.

-> Public laundry is quite popular in Japan and there is usually no problem to find it using the internet.
+Public laundry is quite popular in Japan and there is usually no problem finding it using the internet.
 We used laundry twice.
-The first time it was a public laundry, the second time we used laundry in the hotel.
+The first time it was a public laundry, and the second time we used laundry in the hotel.

-> A public laundry, “coin laundry”, is nothing more than the possibility of washing and drying clothes in machines operated by coins.
+A public laundry, “coin laundry”, is nothing more than the possibility of washing and drying clothes in machines operated by coins.

 After entering the laundry room, you first need to know what is a washing machine and what is a dryer.
 At the first glance, you do not know it, as all subtitles and numerous instructions are only available in the Japanese language.
 In our case washing machines were painted in red and driers in yellow.
 If this dependence takes place, the rest will go smoothly 😊.